-- notifiable events since the previous care inspection; - the registration status of the establishment; - written and verbal communication received since the previous care inspection; and - the previous care inspection report.
+- notifiable events since the previous care inspection; - the registration status of the establishment: - written and verbal communication received since the previous care inspection; the previous care inspection report; and the returned QIP from the previous care inspection.

-Questionnaires were provided to patients prior to the inspection by the establishment on our behalf.
-We also invited staff to complete an electronic questionnaire prior to the inspection.
-Returned completed patient and staff questionnaires were analysed prior to the inspection and are discussed in section 6.7 of this report.
+We issued posters to the practice prior to the inspection inviting patients and staff to complete and electronic questionnaire.
+No completed patient or staff questionnaires were received by RQIA.
+Patient and staff questionnaires are discussed further in section 6.7 of this report.